HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.docs.remote.troubleshooting.md

 You can rerun this command each time you want to get the latest copy of your files and only updates will be transferred.
 The `.git` folder is intentionally excluded both for performance reasons and so you can use local Git tools without worrying about the state on the remote host.

 To push content, reverse the source and target parameters in the command.
 However, **on Windows** you should add a `.gitattributes` file to your project to **force consistent line endings** before doing so.
-See [[vs.1.7.#resolving-git-line-ending-issues-in-wsl-resulting-in-many-modified-files]] for details.
+See [resolving-git-line-ending-issues-in-wsl-resulting-in-many-modified-files](#resolving-git-line-ending-issues-in-wsl-resulting-in-many-modified-files) for details.

 ```bash
 rsync -rlptzv --progress --delete --exclude=.git . "user@hostname:/remote/source/code/path"